synapse/node/doc/api/assert.md

 * `expected` {any}
 * `message` {string|Error}

-Tests strict equality between the `actual` and `expected` parameters.
+Tests strict equivalence between the actual and expected parameters by performing a deep comparison, ensuring that all properties and their values are strictly equal, without type coercion.

 ```mjs
 import assert from 'node:assert/strict';